Your website needs home, preferably somewhere in the cloud. Check what options you have for different amount of monthly

 Online code repositories allow you to share your code with other people or synchronize it between computers.
 And most of them offers unlimited public projects.

-With continuous integration, you can automatically run tests and other tasks each time you push code to a git repository.
+With continuous integration tools, you can run automatic checks - like tests, linters and more - each time you push code to a git repository.

 When you don't need a backend for your website, you can publish it as a static page.
 Static websites are cheap to host, so there are many free options.